vvvv/VL.HardwareMonitor/README.md

 nuget install VL.HardwareMonitor
 ```

-Once the VL.Hardware monitor nuget is installed and referenced in your VL document, you'll see the `HardwareMonitor` and `GetHardwareInfo` nodes under the `System` category in the nodebrowser.
+Once the VL.HardwareMonitor nuget is installed and referenced in your VL document, you'll see the `HardwareMonitor` and `GetHardwareInfo` nodes under the `System` category in the nodebrowser.

 An overview help patch is available via the Help Browser!